MicrosoftLearning/mslearn-sql-migration/Instructions/Labs/02-migrate-sql-server-workloads-azure-vm.md

 1. Leave all remaining options as their default values.
 1. Select **Review + create**, then select **Create**.

-Once the storage account is created, you can create a container in it by following these steps:
+Once the storage account is created, you can create a container by following these steps:

 1. In the Azure portal, navigate to your newly created storage account.
 1. In the left menu for the storage account, scroll to **Blob service** and select **Containers**.